Rainbow-CPaaS/Rainbow-Node-SDK/tutorials/What_is_new.md

 Warning: Before deploying in production a bot that can generate heavy traffic, please contact ALE.
 Some of the key highlights include:

+### SDK for Node.JS 2.5.0 - STS Version - October 2021

+---

+**3-Release SDK Breaking Changes**

+-   Warning: Starting 2019, the LTS active version of Node.js migrated to version 12.x.
+This version of SDK Node.js is only compliant with this LTS version up to 10.x.
+Consequently, you need to update your Node.js version to 10.x in order to use this release of the SDK Node.js.

+**API Breaking Changes**

+-   None

+**API Changes**

+-   Update `BubblesService::retrieveAllBubblesByTags` with `format` and `nbUsersToKeep` parameters to define the retrieve more or less room details in response.

+**Others Changes**

+-   Fix import of strip-ansi which is now a node module and not a commonjs anymore.
+-   Fix `BubblesService::retrieveAllBubblesByTags` when multiple tags are passed in parameter.
+-   Add Management of "Client Version" : `AdminService::createAClientVersion` `AdminService::deleteAClientVersion` `AdminService::getAClientVersionData` `AdminService::getAllClientsVersions` `AdminService::updateAClientVersion`.
+These api are used to manage the minimal required version for a given client application (by AppID).
+-   Add methods in RESTService to deal with Rainbow Voice system (not yet available on API).
+-   Add property in options passed to SDK : {boolean} options.im.copyMessage to manage if the Messages hint should not be copied to others resources (https://xmpp.org/extensions/xep-0334.html#no-copy) .
+The default value is true.
+-   Add property in options passed to SDK : {boolean} options.im.enableCarbon to manage carbon copy of message (https://xmpp.org/extensions/xep-0280.html).
+The default value is true.
+-   Add "x-rainbow-client" "x-rainbow-client-version" properties in Headers of every requests to make stats.
+-   Fix `AdminService::getCSVTemplate` method.

 ### SDK for Node.JS 2.4.0 - STS Version - September 2021

 ---